My work focuses on race/ethnicity, assortative mating, and family-making. More specifically, my research agenda is motivated by two primary questions:

 Teaching Experience

-Teaching Assistant, Sociology of Media and Popular Culture (Prof. David Grazian), Spring 2023
+Teaching Assistant, Media and Popular Culture (Prof. David Grazian), Spring 2023

 Teaching Assistant, Introduction to Sociological Methods (Prof. Regina Baker), Spring 2022